 Taking a sample without using a pump can expose the sample to less shear stress.
 It can also, however, introduce more sampling variability between operators.
 This method also exposes the sample much more air than the other methods using the sample line, and is therefore not appropriate for measuring the pH or DO of the sample.
-For an alternative method of taking a sample without using a pump, see "To take a sample with the vessel's sample line and dual-syringe pull" on page 88.
-For instructions on how to take a sample using a pump, see "To take a sample with the vessel's sample line and a pump" on page 84.
+For an alternative method of taking a sample without using a pump, see "To take a sample with the vessel's sample line and dual-syringe pull" on page 89.
+For instructions on how to take a sample using a pump, see "To take a sample with the vessel's sample line and dual-syringe pull" on page 89.
+For instructions on how to take a sample using a pump, see "To take a sample with the vessel's sample line and a pump.